FanyaOff/Enchantment-Calculator/README.md

 Enchantment Calculator is a client-side mod that helps you find the most cost-effective way to combine enchantments on your items.

+This mod is based on the functionality provided by [this website](https://iamcal.github.io/enchant-order/)

 ## Features

 - **Smart Cost Optimization**: Calculates the most efficient enchanting sequence to minimize level costs